pokrhitman/little_lemon_website/README.md

 This project **started as a solution for the Meta Front-End Developer Capstone (Little Lemon) course assignment** on Coursera, but has since been **heavily refactored and expanded** with modern frameworks:

-- All UI now uses Chakra UI (not plain CSS or course starter files)
+- All UI now uses Tailwind and shadcn/ui (not plain CSS or course starter files)
-- Form logic is handled with Formik and Yup, rather than React's useState or vanilla JS validation
 - Routing, file structure and overall app logic have been modularized for professional/production use

 **As a result, this codebase is _not compatible_ with Coursera's auto-grading system or course copy-paste assignments.**
 If you are a student, please do not try to submit this repository as a solution — it will not match assignment requirements or grading scripts.
 You may fail the assignment or the peer review.